 Delivering services, refferals and settign up the case management

 In the case when cash is combined with services, the process of delivery becomes more complex to ensure timely and quality delivery of services to maximize the overall impact of a SA-CT.
 Integration of cash transfers with services in “Cash+” model is occurring at two different levels: first, through explicit linkages across programs, and, second, through case management.
 There are numerous examples of enhanced program linkages across cash benefits, between cash benefits and active labor market policies, between cash benefits and health insurance.
+By enhancing the positive impacts of cash transfers, such linkages are instrumental in facilitating beneficiaries’ transition to contributory social protection mechanisms and thus their progressive access to higher levels of coverage.

 Implementation phases of the delivery chain also apply to the operation of “Cash+” model.
 The common implementation phases of outreach, assessment (intake and registration, assessment of needs and conditions), enrollment, provision and oversight of activities apply to the delivery of most social and labor services.
 The provision of services, however, is the most specific phase because of the specialized nature of many services.
 The new process that is essential to the effective delivery of services combines with cash are referrals of beneficiaries to specific service providers, and effective follow up.
-The main objective of referrals is to ensure that enrolled beneficiaries receive appropriate services, according to service standards.
+The main objective of referrals is to ensure that enrolled beneficiaries receive appropriate services in line with their needs, according to service standards.
 They are typically done by trained social workers or involve close collaboration between social assistance programs managers and providers of social services.

 Peru offers an example of how coordination problem of providing multiple services is solved.
 To overcome vertical coordination problems in the delivery of integrated interventions, the Ministry of Social Development and Inclusion (Ministerio de Desarrollo e Inclusión Social [MIDIS]) of Peru. in 2014 a Performance Fund (Fondo de Estímulo al Desempeño y Logro de Resultados Sociales [FED]) to promote multisectoral intervention and inter-institutional coordination, with the objective of supporting early childhood development.
 FED acts as an incentive mechanism directed to regional governments, providing them with both technical assistance and supplementary resources to incentivize them to reach predetermined targets related to the delivery of the integrated package of services for pregnant women and children under five, such as prenatal treatments, micronutrient supplementation, vaccines, growth monitoring, early stimulation and education.
 MIDIS, the Ministry of Finance, and each regional government signs a specific Agreement of Funding for Performance (Convenio de Asignación por Desempeño [CAO]).
 These have been very successful in improving the use of resources and achieving results through more coordinated work between the central and local government.